ece362-purdue/proton-labs/lab0-intro/README.md

 > [!IMPORTANT]
 > Show your newly installed VScode and Pico Extension to a TA.

-## Step 3: Configure the Pico Extension for your board
+## Step 4: Configure the Pico Extension for your board

 In the Pico Extension sidebar that appears, click New C/C++ Project.
 In the window that appears, do the following:

 - Specify `lab0` as the name.
-- Select `Pico 2` as the board.
+- Select `Proton` as the board.
 - Set the project location to be `lab0` in your respective `lab-0-intro-username` repository.
     - This will allow you to commit and push your newly created project to be submitted.
 - Tick the box for RISC-V architecture.
     - Feel free to try out assembly code from your lectures (when you get to it) on this board!
 - Set the Pico SDK version to the highest value.
-    - As of 2025, the extension is being constantly updated, so the highest version will change constantly.  v2 or higher supports the Pico 2.
+    - As of 2025, the extension is being constantly updated, so the highest version will change constantly.  v2 or higher supports the Proton.
 - **Under Stdio (standard I/O) support, tick `Console over UART`.**
     - You should always select this feature when creating a new project, as it will allow you to use the serial monitor to interact with your microcontroller.
-    - Don't forget to do this, or you won't be able to see any output from your Pico 2 via the terminal!
+    - Don't forget to do this, or you won't be able to see any output from your Proton via the terminal!
 - Leave all the other options at their defaults.

 Finally, click `Create`.
 The extension will close, and you'll see a new window appear.